informatics-isi-edu/ermrestjs/docs/user-docs/facet-json-structure.md

     { "or": [ term... ]}
     { "not": term }

+The current implementation of faceting in Chaise only supports `and`.
+The rest of logical operators are currently not supported.

 ## Data Source

 The difference between base table columns and columns in related entities is just a difference in data source.
 It shouldn't involve a completely different set of filter structures.
 Instead, the single filter structure should conceptually allow various forms of data source specification